angie-in-the-cloud/gitlab-sast-security-scanning/README.md

 ---

 ### Key Takeaway
 SAST tools catch what their ruleset covers.
-The scan caught the SQL injection as a High severity finding mapped to OWASP A03:2021, but missed the hardcoded credential which is a realistic reminder that no single tool catches everything, and layered security controls are essential.
+The scan caught the SQL injection as a High severity finding mapped to OWASP A03:2021, but missed the hardcoded credential, which is a realistic reminder that no single tool catches everything, and layered security controls are essential.

 ---